-Figure 8.13: Strange attractor.
-The left plot is with no phase shift, the right plot has phase shift $\pi/4$ .
+Given a sequence of points, an attractor is a set towards which the points in the sequence eventually get closer and closer to, that is, they are attracted.
+The Poincarè section is not really the attractor itself, but as the points are very close to it, we see its shape.
+The strange attractor is a very complicated set.
+It has fractal structure, that is, if you zoom in as far as you want, you keep seeing the same complicated structure.
+The initial condition makes no difference.
+If we start with a different initial condition, the points eventually gravitate towards the attractor, and so as long as we throw away the first few points, we get the same picture.
+Similarly small errors in the numerical approximations do not matter here.
 An amazing thing is that a chaotic system such as the Duffing equation is not random at all.
 There is a very complicated order to it, and the strange attractor says something about this order.
-We cannot quite say what state the system will be in eventually, but given a fixed strobing frequency we can narrow it down to the points on the attractor.
-If we use a phase shift, for example $\pi/4$ , and look at the times $$\pi/4$$ , $2\pi + \pi/4$ , $4\pi + \pi/4$ , $6\pi + \pi/4$ , ... we obtain a slightly different looking attractor.
-The picture is the right hand side of Figure 8.13.
-It is as if we had rotated, distorted slightly, and then moved the original.
-Therefore for each phase shift you can find the set of points towards which the system periodically keeps coming back to.
-You should study the pictures and notice especially the scales-where are these attractors located in the phase plane.
-Notice the regions where the strange attractor lives and compare it to the plot of the trajectories in Figure 8.11 on page 346.
-Let us compare the discussion in this section to the discussion in § 2.6 about forced oscillations.
-Take the equation $$x'' + 2px' + \omega_0^2 x = \frac{F_0}{m}\cos(\omega t).$$ This is like the Duffing equation, but with no $x^3$ term.
-The steady periodic solution is of the form $$x = C\cos(\omega t + \gamma).$$ Strobing using the frequency $\omega$ we would obtain a single point in the phase space.
-So the attractor in this setting is a single point-an expected result as the system is not chaotic.
-In fact it was the opposite of chaotic.
-Any difference induced by the initial conditions dies away very quickly, and we settle into always the same steady periodic motion.
-8.5.
-CHAOS 349 8.5.2 The Lorenz system In two dimensions to have the kind of chaotic behavior we are looking for, we have to study forced, or non-autonomous, systems such as the Duffing equation.
-Due to the Poincarè-Bendixson Theorem, if an autonomous two-dimensional system has a solution that exists for all time in the future and does not go towards infinity, then it is periodic or it tends towards a periodic solution.
+We cannot quite say what state the system will be in eventually, but given the fixed strobing frequency we narrow it down to the points on the attractor.
+If we use a phase shift, for example $\pi/4$ , and look at the times $$\pi/4$$ , $2\pi + \pi/4$ , $4\pi + \pi/4$ , $6\pi + \pi/4$ , ... we obtain a slightly different attractor.
+The picture is the right-hand side of Figure 8.14.
+It is as if we had rotated, moved, and slightly distorted the original.
+For each phase shift you can find the set of points towards which the system periodically keeps coming back to.
+Study the pictures and notice especially the scales-where are these attractors located in the phase plane.
+Notice the regions where the strange attractor lives and compare it to the plot of the trajectories in Figure 8.12 on page 379.
+Let us compare this section to the discussion in $\S$ 2.6 about forced oscillations.
+Take the equation $$x'' + 2px' + \omega_0^2 x = \frac{F_0}{m} \cos(\omega t).$$ This is like the Duffing equation, but with no $x^3$ term.
+The steady periodic solution is of the form $$x = C\cos(\omega t + \gamma).$$ Strobing using the frequency $\omega$ , we obtain a single point in the phase space.
+The attractor in this setting is a single point-an expected result as the system is not chaotic.
+It was the opposite of chaotic: Any difference induced by the initial conditions dies away very quickly, and we settle into always the same steady periodic motion.

+8.5.2 The Lorenz system In two dimensions to find chaotic behavior, we must study forced, or non-autonomous, systems such as the Duffing equation.
+The Poincarè-Bendixson Theorem says that a solution to an autonomous two-dimensional system that exists for all time in the future and does not go towards infinity is periodic or tends towards a periodic solution.
 Hardly the chaotic behavior we are looking for.
+In three dimensions even autonomous systems can be chaotic.
 Let us very briefly return to the Lorenz system $$x' = -10x + 10y$$ , $y' = 28x - y - xz$ , $z' = -\frac{8}{3}z + xy$ .

 The Lorenz system is an autonomous system in three dimensions exhibiting chaotic behavior.
-See the Figure 8.14 for a sample trajectory.
+See the Figure 8.15 for a sample trajectory, which is now a curve in three-dimensional space.